The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 And that has been the problem.

-And you know, there there is there is disdain for the American consumer throughout all levels of elite politics.
+And there is disdain for the American consumer throughout all levels of elite politics, Republican, Democrat, and of course in Washington.

-The elite look at flyover country as fly over country in every aspect of their lives.
+The elite look at flyover country as flyover country in every aspect of their lives.

-And they do not understand the or they do not factor the real sophistication and intelligence of the American consumer when it comes to demand.
+And they do not understand the, or they do not factor the real sophistication and intelligence of the American consumer when it comes to demand.

-You can sit there and demand that the banks start loaning money or demand that businesses start hiring people, but if there isn't any demand on the part of the consumer, and a consumer will tell you when there's a recovery going on.
+You can sit there and demand that the banks start loaning money or demand that businesses start hiring people, but if there isn't any demand on the part of the consumer, and a consumer will tell you when there's a recovery going on, and the reason I know that there's no recovery going on is there isn't any demand.

-There's demand for a few items, as I say, iPhones, iPods, uh, and now two if by T, but there is not a demand for growing businesses.
+There's demand for a few items, as I say, iPhones, iPods, and now two if by T, but there is not a demand for growing businesses.

-So he gets this note from a lending institution offering 125% value of foreign blah, blah, blah, just uh at no interest rate or whatever.
+So he gets this note from a lending institution offering 125% value of foreign blah, blah, blah, just at no interest rate or whatever.

-The consumers starting to now uh overcome the fear and beginning to take the risk when it really isn't happening.
+The consumers starting to now overcome the fear and beginning to take the risk when it really isn't happening.

-So it's uh you know, it's just it's reality is what it is, and there are a lot of people who wish to ignore it because the consumer is not the smartest guy in the room.
+And there are a lot of people who wish to ignore it because the consumer is not the smartest guy in the room.

 The consumer is always the dupe.

-The consumer is always the guy in in in in eyes, the eyes of the elite, the consumer is who you trick with your advertising plan.
+The consumer is always the guy in the eyes of the elite.

 The consumer is who you trick with your marketing plan.

-Doesn't have things don't happen in a uh in in a vacuum.
+Things don't happen in a vacuum.

-Anyway, uh Dawson in Waterville, Maine.
+Anyway, Dawson in Waterville, Maine.

-Great to have you on the EIB Link.
+Great to have you on the EIB.

 Hi.